Hairy Bikers fans emotional as Dave Myers ‘says goodbye’ to Si King in final episode

 ‘It’s a dream come true Kingy’, Myers said in his final on-screen appearance

-Myers, from Barrow-in-Furness, found fame alongside his best friend and partner Si King as the pair travelled the world on their motorbikes, trying foods from different regions on their TV show The Hairy Bikers.
+TV chef Myers, from Barrow-in-Furness, found fame alongside his best friend Si King as the pair travelled the world on their motorbikes, showcasing the best of Britain and Europe’s recipes and produce.

 The last episode of the seven-part series aired on BBC Two and saw the pair visit Lympstone Manor in Devon, run by Michelin-starred chef Michael Caines.